krugerk/beeminder-apidocs/source/index.html.md

 `WEEN = dir +1 & yaw -1`: "go up less, like quit smoking"<br>
 `RASH = dir -1 & yaw +1`: "go down less, ie, rationing, <a href="http://beeminder.com/d/contacts" title="The Beeminder CEO with an early Beeminder graph to ration his supply of 'daily' contact lenses to last for 2 years, till 2013">for example</a>"

-The `dir` parameter, for which direction the road is expected to go, is mostly just for the above categorization, but is used specifically in the following ways:
+The `dir` parameter, for which direction the bright red line is expected to go, is mostly just for the above categorization, but is used specifically in the following ways:

 1. Where to draw the watermarks (amount pledged and number of safe days)
 2. How to phrase things like "bare min of +123 in 4 days" and the status line (also used in bot email subjects)